Malaysian Living Abroad Passport Renewal

 On 20th March, Matthew, Mike and I checked in at the AirAsia counter for our flight to Bangkok departing at 11:20 am.
 I asked the officer if it would be alright to use the softcopy ticket for the transfer at Don Muang airport, and she told me that it would be fine.

 I was panicking when I saw there were so many people at the immigration and also at the check-in counter.
 But everything went well, and I even made a new friend.
 We met while we were both queuing for our document check, and she was behind me.
-We went to the security check and immigration together and then have to part ways when we got to my boarding gate.
+We went to the security check and immigration together and then had to part ways when we got to my boarding gate.

 Lia Amalina was travelling back to Singapore after her first solo trip to Bangkok.
 Sitting alone while waiting for my flight at 6:50 pm, I continued reading my book – Mythos Academy series.
 I also texted Mike, and he told me that he just reached the hotel.
 By this time tomorrow, I would be on my way to the hotel.

-We touched down Kuala Lumpur airport just after 10:40 pm, about half an hour delay and Vicky was already there waiting for me.
-We went to the bus ticket counter, and I didn’t realise that Vivian Ooi was also there.
-She was helping a Chinese man to purchase a ticket with the Malay lady at the counter next to me.
-Only when she greeted me on the bus that I realised it was her who helped the man to translate.
+She was helping a Chinese man purchase a ticket with the Malay lady at the counter next to me.
+But I didn’t realise it was her until she greeted me on the bus.
 It’s a small world.
 The last time that I saw her was when we were holidaying in Koh Samui, and Martin and Vivian drove us to Penang.

 Renew Passport at Wangsa Maju Immigration Office